Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

     By now you are all set to start processing.

-        Some commands to check what all llma model actually exists in public run the command in shell
+        Some commands to check what all **llama** model actually exists in public run the command in shell
             '''shell
             llama model show